Transactional NPS® focuses on each service moment of truth and asks the customer about their experience at that exact time.

 What is most interesting about their research is that the service recovery effect is moderated by several attributes of the failure.
 Their key findings in this area include:

-- If works better if customers perceive the issue was not reasonably foreseeable: If your local supermarket doesn’t have enough aisles open late Sunday afternoon, when everyone does their last minute shopping for the week ahead, customers are less likely to be wowed by your service recovery.
+If your local supermarket doesn’t have enough checkout aisles open late Sunday afternoon, when everyone does their last minute shopping for the week ahead, customers are less likely to be wowed by your service recovery.